jozavala-msft/data-accelerator/Creating-your-first-pipeline-in-5-minutes!.md

 * Switch to the Input tab and select input type you want to receive data from.
 Data Accelerator supports Eventhub and IoThub

 * Enter the Connection string for Eventhub, or Eventhub-Compatible Name and Endpoint for IotHub.
 To get this information login to the [Azure portal](https://portal.azure.com).
 In the subscription where you deployed Data Accelerator, check the resources and you will notice that an IoThub has also been provisioned that you can use for this example.
-Open the properties of the IoThub to get the needed information. <br /><br />
+Open the properties of the IoThub to get the needed information.
+Note, sample data is already flowing into this IoThub. <br /><br />
 _Input type:Eventhub_<br/>
  ![Input](./tutorials/images/InputEventhub.PNG)<br /><br />
 _Input type:IoThub_<br/>
  ![Input](./tutorials/images/InputIoT.PNG)<br/>

 * Click "GetSchema" button.
-This will sample the data for the number of seconds specified and infer the schema of the incoming data: <br /><br />
+This will sample the data for the number of seconds specified and infer the schema of the incoming data.
+The data is an example of home automation data. <br /><br />
  ![Schema](./tutorials/images/GetSchema.PNG)<br/>

 * Click "Deploy" button to save and run the Flow.
 That's it!
 You have created your first end to end data streaming pipe!<br /><br />